DevonLian/PYCASTER/README.md

 Here's how to do it :
 <a href="https://gist.github.com/flyswatter/7357098">Isolate Stream Url through Chromium/Chrome</a>

+If the video doesnt start within 10 seconds, it's probably because it is'nt supported by youtube-dl.
+Try to launch youtube-dl directly on the url you're trying to stream to see debugging information (youtube-dl $url)

 More to come !

 <b>I WANT MORE COMMANDS!</b>